 My Model 12

 As near as I can tell based on serial number searching, my Model 12 came off the production line in 1930.
 I don’t know for certain when my paternal grandfather bought it, but I don’t know of a time when he didn’t own it.
-This one is chambered in Sweet 16; a wonderful compromise between the larger and harder-hitting 12 gauge and the smaller and lighter 20.
+This one is chambered in Sweet 16, which was said to hit like a 12 and carry like a 20.
 The receiver of my Model 12 is significantly smaller than my 12 gauge 870, which makes it very handy and fast handling.
-At first, I didn’t light the straighter pistol grip.
+At first, I didn’t like the straighter pistol grip.
 In fact, it’s almost a straight grip—much more so than my 870.
 However, after shooting a few rounds of clays with it, I found it to be very natural and easy pointing.

 There is definitely some wear on the gun wear my grandfather “Pappy” carried it for many deer, pheasant and rabbit hunts.
 In fact, that’s why it’s so special to me.